Metrics in Detail

 As mentioned above, the numerator represents the time an Agent would have needed to spend with a Customer if they were only focusing on one thing.

-Meanwhile, for the denominator, we take the green durations and add them together.
+Meanwhile, for the denominator, we add the green durations together.
 The green spans never extend beyond the window of time we're examining because they represent the Agent’s work, and the Agent can only ever be in one place at a time.

 Concurrency Increasing

-You would expect, by extension, that the concurrency would go up (from the concurrency of 3 in the Basic Example above) if the Agent had to do less work overall or if the Agent was juggling even more Contacts.
+By extension, you would expect the concurrency to go up (from the concurrency of 3 in the Basic Example above) if the Agent had to do less work overall or if the Agent was juggling even more Contacts.

 Here’s an example of an Agent juggling more Contacts: